Daroca: Climate

-The climate in Daroca is cold semi-arid (BSk) under the Köppen classification and oceanic with hot summer and cool winter (Doak) under the Trewartha classification.
-This type of climate is common in Spain's interior, with low annual rainfall and high summer sunshine.
+The climate in Daroca is cold semi-arid (BSk) bordering on a humid subtropical climate (Cfa) under the Köppen classification.
+It has an oceanic with hot summer and cool winter (Doak) under the Trewartha classification.
+This type of climate is common in inland Spain, with low annual rainfall and high summer sunshine.
 Summers are hot, but tempered by elevation.
-Winters are warm for the elevation and latitude, although cool by Spanish standards.
+Winters are mild for the elevation and latitude, although cool by Spanish standards.